vidulum/documentation/docs/wallets/mainnet-address-generation.md

 # Mainnet Address Generation

-This document contains the information of account address for Crypto.org Chain mainnet.
+This document contains the information of account address for Vidulum Chain mainnet.

 ## Address prefix